Non-Human Identity Management: A Guide

 Security and Compliance

 NHIM faces unique security challenges, such as preventing token theft and ensuring compliance with regulations like GDPR and HIPAA.
-ASPM tools can help maintain a strong security posture by continuously monitoring and managing these identities.
+ASPM tools can help maintain a strong posture by continuously monitoring and managing these identities.

 Learn more about achieving compliance in the SDLC.